 Having visited (Author) Hanoi in Vietnam in 2012 and enjoyed the hospitality of the people, the wonderful French colonial architecture and the east meets west atmosphere begs the question; was it necessary to carpet bomb it with B52’s?
 Lyndon B Johnson has a lot to answer for.
 Having watched Julian Pettifier night after night on the BBC it appeared that Communism had to be stopped but some decades later the Ronald Reagan view that Communism destroys itself, would have been a better policy.
 Remember he helped orchestrate the downfall of the old Soviet Union (USSR) and the Cold War, without a shot being fired.
-The picture of the Hanoi Opera House with the endless convoy of motor bikes and scooters typifies the cultures.
+The picture of the Hanoi Opera House with the endless convoy of motor bikes and scooters typifies the culture mix.

 March 2010 – Colin Carmichael, Chief Executive of Canterbury City Council explains the Local Development Framework to Hilltop Residents.
 Meeting chaired by the Author.